martincartledge/martincartledge.github.io/solve-technical-interview-questions-using-frequency-counter.md

 ## In Summary

 I hope this in-depth overview of the Frequency Counter pattern was helpful.
-Now, with the knowledge of the Frequency Counter pattern, I am confident that you will be able to impress your interviewer by showcasing your skills at even a higher level.
+Now that you know how the pattern works, I am confident that you will be able to impress your interviewer by showcasing your skills at an even higher level.

-In my next entry, I will be discussing another common problem solving pattern called the Sliding Window.
+In my next article, I will be discussing another common problem-solving pattern called the Sliding Window.
 Thanks for reading, and happy interviewing!